shelsgit/decoding-contour-next-link/README.md

   	 ```
     > git checkout CNL-RPi0-AlarmClock
 	 ```
-8. Create a service to run the python clock module, at bootup:
+8. Create a service to run the python clock module, at bootup:<br/>
+* Make sure that by this step you've wired the Pushbutton and Display to the RPi0 (as in the 'Wiring' section below)
 	* Move the CNLdisplay.service file, as root to the system folder below, and then tell systemd to look for the new service:
   	 ```
     > cd /home/pi/decoding-contour-next-link/